-• The problems caused by the harmful rumors have already calmed down and our improved services at stores should favorably be accepted by customers.
-So far, there have been no specific problems of note and things are proceeding in the right direction.
-The Company promptly took action in responding to a case that occurred in August last year where services for an elderly premium service subscriber were deemed inappropriate.
-The Company created a guideline for promoting improvements in August 2016, and further improved its customer services in September by having consumer advisers take part in the action, and in November, the Quality Management Department and the Customer Service Promotion Department were established.
+- The Company promptly responded to a case that occurred in August last year where services for an elderly customer were deemed inappropriate.
+The Company has created guidelines for improvements, and has further improved its customer services by having consumer advisers take part in the creation of a Quality Management Department and a Customer Service Promotion Department.
+The problems caused by the harmful rumors have been settled, and procedures at stores have been established. - The Company has established the Quality Management Department comprising 300 people that will ensure thorough training of full-time and part-time employees.

-• The Company sent direct mail by the end of October 2016 to the approximately 400,000 members who receive some form of the Company's services and confirmed the usage situations of all members over the phone and at shop counters.
-If customer usage is found inconsistent with their service contract, the Company will allow making changes to the plans and allow cancelling of contracts at no charge to the customer.
-This confirmation procedure made considerable progress by the end of March 2017 and mostly achieved its goals.

-• The Company has established the Quality Management Department comprising 300 people that will ensure thorough training of full-time and part-time employees.
 When drawing up a contract, the quality management staff as well as the sales staff will double check at the company that the contract is appropriate.
-In this way, the Company is making every possible effort to regain trust toward achieving its primary goal of fulfilling its "social mission to solve problems in the IT society."

-• Business profit will be affected by (1) the number of cancellations, (2) the fall in service sales, (3) an increase in costs for actions taken by the Company and (4) a decrease in sales capabilities at stores.
-However, the Company is currently coming out of an unfavorable phase in business and profits will start to recover in the second half of FY2017.
-The operating income has been improving, from 2.1 billion yen and 1.2 billion yen for the first and second halves of the previous term, respectively, to 1 billion yen and 1.4 billion yen for the first and second halves of the current term, respectively.

-• The Company's business model has not collapsed.
-As the Company will strengthen the service system that further meets customer needs, a more rigid system will be established by one year's time.
+In this way, the Company is making every possible effort to regain trust toward achieving its primary goal of fulfilling its "social mission to solve problems in the IT society." - The situation is looking up, with customers favorably accepting the improved.
+The Company has been checking what is being offered with each service for the roughly 400,000 members receiving some form of service.
+The rate of cancellation of service subscriptions has been decreasing, and the number of members will soon shift from a net decrease to a net increase. - Business earnings have bottomed out.
+The Company has gone through an unfavorable phase as seen in the following points: (1) a decrease in the rate of cancellation, (2) the fall in service sales is within expectations, (3) the increase in costs for actions taken by the Company will level off in the future, and (4) the sales capabilities at stores are recovering.
+The announcement of a share buyback (one billion yen) in August demonstrated a certain signaling effect that expresses the intentions of the Company. - The increase in earnings will start to manifest itself from the second half of the term ended March 2018.
+The operating income will improve, from 2.1 billion yen and 1.3 billion yen for the first and second halves of the previous term, respectively, to 1 billion yen and 1.4 billion yen for the first and second halves of the current term, respectively.
+The operating income is expected to further increase to 3 billion yen and 4 billion yen for the terms ended March 2019 and March 2020, respectively. - The Company's business model has not collapsed.
+As the Company strengthens its service system to further meet customer needs, a more rigid system will be established.
 With this system, more demand for services will be captured, and more repeat customers will be retained even though costs will increase.
 Therefore, profit is likely to recover and grow higher than before.
 As profit is expected to achieve a record high in a few years, the Company seems to be in a noteworthy phase.